curl/everything-curl/libcurl/cleanup.md

 # Cleanup

 In previous sections we have discussed how to setup handles and how to drive the transfers.
-All transfers will, of course, end up at some point, either successfully or with a failure.
+All transfers end up at some point, either successfully or with a failure.

 ## Multi API